How to File a Complaint with NARM

 What to Expect

-Read this pdf file to understand what a client can expect from the NARM Disciplinary Process once the complaint and records release are received.
-A complete list of policies regarding the NARM Accountability Process can be found in the Candidate Information Booklet.
+A complete list of policies regarding the NARM Accountability Process can be found beginning on page 59 in the Candidate Information Booklet.